bozakov/H-probe/README.md

 Output
 ------

-1. Covariance method (`--aggvar` option): calculates and plots the covariance versus the time lag in seconds on a log-log scale.
+1. Covariance method (`--xcov` option): calculates and plots the covariance versus the time lag in seconds on a log-log scale.
 For LRD traffic the covariance decays as \tau^{2H-2}.
 This results into a slope on a log-log scale as 2H-2.

-2. Aggregate variance method (`--xcov` option): generates a plot depicting the aggregate variance versus the aggregation level M. On a log-log scale the aggregate variance decays with M as a straight line with a slope of 2H-2.
+2. Aggregate variance method (`--aggvar` option): generates a plot depicting the aggregate variance versus the aggregation level M. On a log-log scale the aggregate variance decays with M as a straight line with a slope of 2H-2.
 This is the default estimation method.

-3. After a predefined number of probes has been collected (-n option) the measurement terminates and the current plot (either covariance or aggregate variance) is saved under the following name:
+3. After a predefined number of probes has been collected (`-n` option) the measurement terminates and the current plot (either covariance or aggregate variance) is saved under the following name:

         [savefile]_<tag>_[method].eps